Chieveley: Geography

 A map of 1877 gave the area as 5328 acre.
 The landscape is of gently rolling chalk hills.
 The land is predominantly arable with some dairy, sheep and pigs.
 There is a healthy quantity of woodland and abundant wildlife.
 There is a network of green lanes and footpaths that afford good walking.
 The northern end of Chieveley village is known as Downend.
 As well as Chieveley, the civil parish also consists of the village of Curridge and the hamlets of Oare and Snelsmore Common.
 The original parish also included Leckhampstead and Winterbourne as well.

 The structure has been much affected by roads.
 The M4 motorway, opened in 1971, passes east–west through the middle of the parish and has done much to cut Curridge and Oare off from Chieveley.
 The A34, a major trunk road, running north–south, quarters the parish.
 Its path has moved several times, the most recent development being a change to Junction 13 that opened in Autumn 2004.
 Chieveley services is at junction 13 of the M4, where these two roads meet.
 The landscape is dominated by farming.
 There are currently three working farms in the parish.
 Other industries include a garden centre, land-fill site, hotels, a baker and some small businesses.

 History

-There is ancient civilisation nearby that indicates early settlement.
-The parish has an Iron Age hill fort in Snelsmore, called Bussock Camp.
+There is archeological evidence that indicates early settlement in the area.
+The parish has an Iron Age hillfort in Snelsmore, called Bussock Camp.
 This is in private grounds, but is visible in May when they are opened to the public to view the bluebells.
 The name Chieveley is said to be derived from "Field of Chives".
 The Women's Institute's Berkshire Book assures the reader that chives were noted in the area as far back as 951.
 This is the same year that King Eadred gave the village to his bailiff, Wulf.
 The Domesday Book of 1086 says this of Chieveley: